 In many sub-Saharan African countries, including Lesotho, NCDs have overtaken infectious diseases as the major burden of disease.
 Lesotho has successfully managed to reduce HIV transmission and AIDS-related deaths due to a decentralized HIV testing and care strategy.
 A key attribute of this strategy was the involvement of community lay health workers (LHWs) to guarantee access of testing and treatment to the rural population.

 Building on this experience, ComBaCaL (Community Based chronic disease Care Lesotho) aims at improving NCD care through training in prevention, screening, diagnosis and care at both the health centre and community level.
-The programme will start in two rural districts in Lesotho and focus first on high blood pressure and diabetes.
+Starting in two rural districts of Lesotho, the programme first focuses on high blood pressure and diabetes.
 It will then be scaled-up beyond the initial programme area and widen its scope to include mental health disorders.
-LHWs - who are mostly women - will be employed by a social enterprise, enabling them to acquire entrepreneurial skills and set up small businesses.
+LHWs - who are mostly women - are employed by a social enterprise, enabling them to acquire entrepreneurial skills and set up small businesses.

 The programme has been jointly developed by a consortium led by the Swiss NGO SolidarMed together with the Swiss TPH, the National University of Lesotho, the Lesotho Ministry of Health, and a community member.
 Further collaborators include the University of Zurich (Department of Informatics) and an eHealth start-up from Lesotho.